In the rapidly evolving landscape of healthcare, understanding the perspectives of physicians is invaluable.

 Specifically, the physician survey objectives included:

 - Measuring use of telemedicine during the pandemic

 - Identifying trends among patient referrals and diagnosis

 - Barriers to using TMS

 - Identifying resources used by physicians to learn more about their practice

-After determining the objectives of the TMS therapy provider, Drive Research began drafting questions for the online survey.
+After determining the objectives of the TMS therapy provider, our market research company began drafting questions for the online survey.